temporalio/documentation/docs-src/java/introduction-to-java-sdk.md

 :::

-The open source [Temporal Java SDK](https://github.com/temporalio/sdk-java) was released on March 28, 2020.
+The open source [Temporal Java SDK](https://github.com/temporalio/sdk-java) released on March 28, 2020.
 The Temporal Java SDK developers guide documents the concepts, features, and tools that you’ll use to create, test, and execute Temporal applications in Java.

 ### Supported runtimes